 Reading4Kids

-At Covingham Park, we want all children to love reading!!
+At Covingham Park, we want all children to love reading and choose to read for pleasure.

-I will be adding details to this area of our school website with recommended reads and information about books to hopefully get you reading, and talking about reading.
+I will continue to add details to this area of our school website with recommended reads and information about books to hopefully get you reading, and talking about reading.

 Come and let me know if you have a book recommendation of your own